Starting To Falter

 Sometimes you just WANT to give in.
 You want to have that comfort that only food can give you.

-You don’t want it to stop or for the feeling to go away by reading your journal and robbing you of that pleasure you crave so much.
+You don’t want it to stop or for the feeling to go away.
+And you DO NOT want to read your journal because it will rob you of that pleasure you crave so much.

 And that’s okay.